chris-wood/draft-arc/draft-yun-cfrg-arc.md

 This document has no IANA actions.

+# Test Vectors

+This section contains test vectors for the ARC ciphersuites specified in this document.

+{::include ./poc/vectors/allVectors.txt}

 # Acknowledgments

 The authors would like to acknowledge helpful conversations with Tommy Pauly about rate limiting and Privacy Pass integration.